grafana/grafana/docs/sources/developers/angular_deprecation/angular-plugins.md

 A dashboard must still be saved with the new plugin ID to persist the change.

-# Automate save dashboards after auto migration
+## Automate save dashboards after auto-migration

 When dealing with a small number of dashboards, manual saving is feasible.
 However, for multiple organizations and thousands of dashboards, this process becomes impractical and time-consuming.
 Therefore, automating the process is a more efficient solution.

-### 1) Create a service account with an API key.
+### 1. Create a service account with an API key.

 Create a service account with viewer permissions in each organization and generate the corresponding API key.